ktoso/rx-wiki/Transforming-Observables.md

 my_observable.reduce(initial_seed, accumulator_closure)
 ```

+Note that passing a `null` seed is not the same as not passing a seed.
+The behavior will be different.
+If you pass a seed of `null`, you will be seeding your reduction with the value `null`.

 ## scan( )
 #### Apply a closure to each element of a sequence and emit each successive value
 [[images/rx-operators/scan.png]]